Vocal Cord Lesions

 We Can Help

-U.S. News & World Report ranks The Mount Sinai Health System among the top 20 hospitals in the United States for the treatment of ear, nose, and throat disease.
-Specialists at our Eugen Grabscheid, MD Voice Center have expertise in treating vocal cord lesions.
-Please call us at 212-241-9425 to schedule an appointment.
+Physicians at The Mount Sinai Hospital have extensive experience treating diseases of the larynx, including larynx cancer.
+U.S. News & World Report ranks Mount Sinai among the best in the nation for Ear, Nose and Throat/Head and Neck Surgery.
+Call us at 212-241-9425 to schedule an appointment.
 We are conveniently located on the Upper East Side of New York City.

 Department of Otolaryngology –